KountourisPanagiotis/schoolapp-hibernate-jaxrs-cf22/README.md

 Run and connect to database.
 Login either as :
 1. Admin : manage Teachers and Users.
 Search - Insert - Update - Delete functionality
 2. Teacher : search for

+(admin password is pulled for matching from system environmental variables)